 Section 22.
 Dental Care and Vision Care

-The County shall continue to offer the Delta Dental and County Dental Plan currently in effect.
+The County shall continue to offer dental care coverage for employees and their eligible dependents.
+The County will pay ninety percent (90%) of the premium for this coverage. the Delta Dental and County Dental Plan currently in effect.